 Advanced Pharmacy Practice Experiences (APPEs)

-Beginning in spring of the 3rd year, students complete Advanced Pharmacy Practice Experiences (APPEs).
+Beginning in the spring of the 2nd year, students begin Advanced Pharmacy Practice Experiences (APPEs).
 APPEs are offered in hospitals, outpatient facilities and community clinics.
 Through APPEs, students apply formal classroom training to the pharmacy practice, developing the clinical skills to function effectively in a variety of practice environments.
 Students spend approximately 40 hours a week at their practice sites as part of the clinical curriculum.
 Since patient care is continuous, some practice experiences fall outside of the traditional 8:00 AM to 5:00 PM workday.
 For example, some practice experiences require students to attend ward rounds in the hospital which frequently begin as early as 6:00 AM and at times students are involved with patient care situations as late as 11:00 PM; some responsibilities to patients may occur on weekends.

 In all of the APPEs, students are under the supervision of pharmacists who are members of the faculty and who also provide patient-oriented pharmaceutical services.
 Since the locations of APPEs vary, a car may be a necessary resource during this portion of the program.